Sales manager reviewing sales compensation plans with team to align incentives and drive revenue growth.

 Paying on gross profit is ideal because it protects margin.
 If you pay on revenue, use margin multipliers to discourage discounting.

-How long should a compensation plans be?
+How long should a compensation plan be?

 Two pages at most.
 The plan should be simple, clear, and easy for a salesperson to explain in a few minutes.